 Nursery children are confident at communicating in a wide range of situations and are able to talk and respond to adults and their peers.

 Boys and girls vocabulary is furthered every day.
-The very popular role play area - which regularly changes its theme - very much encourages communication skills.
+The very popular role play area - which regularly changes its theme - encourages communication skills.

-Every Christmas, all Nursery children take part in their own nativity play.
-Always delightful, this first taste of performance builds confidence and communication skills.
+Every Christmas, all Nursery children take part in a nativity play.
+It is always delightful and this first taste of performance builds confidence and communication skills.

 The children's daily routine encourages their ability to sustain concentration on chosen activities and directed or given activities.
 Regular breaks and free play, combined with more structured activities, helps to maintain their concentration and focus.